Major League Quadball

-Major League Quadball (MLQ), formerly Major League Quidditch, is an amateur quidditch league based in the United States and Canada.
-The league is composed of 16 city-based teams—14 in the U.S. and 2 in Canada.
-The MLQ season runs from June to August, with each team playing twelve games in the regular season.
+Major League Quadball (MLQ), formerly Major League Quidditch, is an amateur quidditch league in the United States and Canada.
+The league is composed of 15 city-based teams—13 in the U.S. and 2 in Canada.
+The MLQ season runs from June to August, with each team playing 12 games in the regular season.
 The playoffs includes the top 12 teams competing in the MLQ Championship in late August, culminating in the championship series.
 The winning team is awarded the Benepe Cup.

 History

 Major League Quadball was founded in 2014 by Ethan Sturm, who joined with Amanda Dallas in hopes of elevating the sport of quidditch to higher levels of competition.
 Sturm and Dallas currently co-commission the league.

 In December 2021, US Quadball (USQ) and Major League Quadball (MLQ) announced their intention to change their names to distance themselves from Harry Potter author J.K.
-Rowling's views on transgender people and WarnerBros' ownership of the Quidditch trademark.
+Rowling's views on transgender people and to avoid potential legal battles with film studio Warner Bros., the distributor of the Harry Potter films and the owner of trademarks on the word "Quidditch".
 Following a poll of members, MLQ decided to change its name from "Major League Quiddich" to "Major League Quadball" in July 2022.
 The change was carried out jointly with US Quadball.
 The name refers to the number of balls used in the sport and the number of positions held in the field and was to be adopted following the conclusion of the 2022 MLQ championship.